Higher-order Topological Anderson Insulators: Introduction

 Disorder, topology and symmetry are closely connected, which can be seen from classification theories.
 For example, random matrix theories are classified based on three internal symmetries, explaining universal transport properties of disordered physical systems~\cite{Altland1997PRB,Beenakker1997RMP,HaakeBook}.
 Similarly, the classification of topological phases is made according to these internal symmetries~\cite{Ludwig2010NJP}.
 Among these symmetries, chiral symmetry plays an important role in disordered systems and many peculiar properties have been found, such as the divergence of density of states (DOS) and localization length at energy $E=0$~\cite{Dyson,Cohen1976PRB,Eggarter1978PRB,Eilmes1998EPJB,Brouwer1998PRL}.
 In 2D, first-order topological phases are not allowed in a system with only chiral symmetry.
 Yet, it has been reported that a second-order topological phase can exist in a 2D system with chiral symmetry~\cite{Okugawa2019PRB,Qibo2020PRB} and thus provides an ideal platform to study the interplay between disorder and topology.

 Here we study the interplay between disorder and higher-order topology in a 2D system with chiral symmetry.
-We prove that the quantization of the quadrupole moment is protected by chiral symmetry irrespective of reflection symmetry.
-This gives us an opportunity to explore the effects of off-diagonal disorder respecting chiral symmetry.
-We theoretically predict the existence of a disorder induced HOTI [dubbed higher-order topological Anderson insulator (HOTAI)] with zero-energy corner modes, which is explained by the self-consistent Born approximation (SCBA).
-We find gapped and gapless HOTAIs and a Griffiths regime.
+We prove that the quantization of the quadrupole moment is maintained by chiral symmetry irrespective of crystalline symmetries, indicating that the quadrupole topological insulator can exist in a system with chiral symmetry without the requirement of any crystalline symmetry.
+This also gives us an opportunity to explore the effects of off-diagonal disorder respecting chiral symmetry.
+We theoretically predict the existence of a disorder induced HOTI [dubbed higher-order topological Anderson insulator (HOTAI)] with zero-energy corner modes, which arises through the localization-delocalization-localization phase transition.
+We further apply the self-consistent Born approximation (SCBA) to show that the induced phase appears due to the disorder renormalized masses.
+Besides, we find gapped and gapless HOTAIs and a Griffiths regime.
 In the gapless regime, all the states are localized, while in the Griffiths regime, the states at zero energy become multifractal.
 In addition, we study the disorder effects on a HOTI and show the existence of gapped and gapless topological phases and a Griffiths regime.
 Finally, we propose an experimental scheme using topolectrical circuits to realize and detect the HOTAI.